 The rays will move parallel to the principal axis, strike the lens, and then converge to meet at the focus.
 Thus, the image will be a real image at the focus.
 The size of the image will be a tiny or point image.

 One of the rays will move parallel to the principal axis, strike the lens, and then pass through the focus.
-The other ray will directly pass through the centre of curvature to join the previous ray at any point between focus and double focus (2F).
+The other ray will directly pass through the center of curvature to join the previous ray at any point between focus and double focus (2F).
 The characteristics of the images are- inverted, diminished, and real.

 One of the rays will move parallel to the principal axis, strike the lens, and then pass through the focus.
-The other ray after refraction at the spherical surface will pass through the centre to join the previous ray at any point between 2F and infinity.
+The other ray after refraction at the spherical surface will pass through the center to join the previous ray at any point between 2F and infinity.
 The characteristics of the image are- inverted, magnified, and real.

 One of the rays will move parallel to the principal axis, strike the lens, and then pass through focus.
-The other ray will pass through the centre.
+The other ray will pass through the center.
 The two rays finally meet at infinity.
 The characteristics of the images are- inverted, real, and magnified to a large extent.